Champions League: Nkunku scores as RB Leipzig lose to Club Brugge

 Although the effort was initially chalked off for offside, VAR replays overruled the decision.

-Brugge continued to threaten and two took the lead for the first time in the 40th minute as Mats Rits pounced on an assist from Vanaken to beat goalkeeper Peter Gulacsi.
+Brugge continued to threaten and they took the lead for the first time in the 40th minute as Mats Rits pounced on a pass from Vanaken to beat goalkeeper Peter Gulacsi.

-Leipzig came out stronger in the second half but were unable to convert begging chances.
+Leipzig came out stronger in the second half, albeit, were unable to convert begging chances.
 They now sit at the base of Group A with no point from two matches.

-The result left manager Marsch disappointed as he tasked his team to find more consistency.
+The result left manager Marsch disappointed as he stated that his team needs to find 'more consistency'.

 "We managed to take an early lead, but the rest of the first half was hectic.
 We lost a lot of balls and didn't play well,” he told the club website.